What Is Ebola?

 - providing extra oxygen, if needed

-- providing intravenous fluids to prevent
+- providing intravenous and/or oral fluids to

-- treating co-existing infections and preventing
+- treating coexisting infections

-other infections from occurring
+- preventing other infections from occurring

 Individuals can take several precautions to protect against Ebola.
+These

 - avoiding contact with blood and body fluids